IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 <img src="./media/image39.png" style="width:6.26806in;height:2.97986in"
 alt="Graphical user interface, application, Teams Description automatically generated" />

 New subflow editor will open.
-Drag the IBM MQ Connector from the transformation section in the left toolbox.
+Drag the IBM MQ -> MQ Output Connector from the transformation section in the left toolbox.

 <img src="./media/image40.png" style="width:6.26806in;height:2.94306in"